kamerynjw/kamerynjw.github.io/teaching/2023/math1420/syllabus.md

     * Section 09 (11:00 class): **Monday, 5/8, 10:15–12:15**

     * Section 03 (2:00 class): **Wednesday, 5/10, 3:00–5:00**

+The 1420 instructors have organized bi-weekly calculus study sessions.
+(See the pdf linked in the announcements section.)
+To encourage you to attend for the extra calculus practice, each session you attend will net you 2% extra credit on one learning objective for one exam.
+(The different objectives are weighted equally so for grade calculations it doesn't matter which objective the extra credit is applied to.)
+For example, if you attended 5 sessions and got 92% on the Formal Understanding learning objective, I would put 102% = 92% + 10% in my gradebook.

 Minor Assessment Policy
 =====